A bit of History

 The roots of the church are firmly in the Scripture Union Holiday Club (formerly the CSSM) which has been a feature of the summer in Criccieth since 1903.
 Andrew and Alison Bradley, who were leading the Holiday Club team in the nineties, moved to live in the town and were instrumental in starting monthly family services in 1999.
 As numbers grew, it became clear that God was establishing an English-speaking evangelical congregation of His people in the town.

-Criccieth Family Church is led by an eldership, currently of five, which includes the full-time pastor, Ben Thomas.
-Ben and Bethan and their children came to Criccieth in 2008 and Ben takes responsibility for the weekly preaching and teaching ministry.
+Criccieth Family Church is led by a group of elders, who take responsibility for the weekly preaching and teaching ministry.
 There are also weekly home groups, prayer meetings, children and youth groups and other gatherings in the hall and in people’s homes.